-The Acoustic B600C Bass Combo gives you 600 watts of clean amplification through two custom-voiced 10” ferrite speakers.
+The Acoustic B600C Bass Combo provides 600 watts of clean amplification through two custom-voiced 10” ferrite speakers.

-This amp gives both serious hobbyist and pro players all the sturdiness and tone they need for stage and studio.
+This amp gives serious hobbyists and pro players all the sturdiness and tone they need for stage and studio.

-The B600C’s cabinet is also versatile enough that it can be used in a traditional vertical configuration or tilted back.
+The B600C’s cabinet is versatile enough to be used in a traditional vertical configuration or tilted back.

 This versatility allows very precise personal monitoring at both rehearsals and performances.